Plutonomicon/pluto/README.md

 ### Development guidelines

-Run `nix develop` to drop yourself in the development shell.
+Run `nix-shell` (or `nix develop`, if you prefer to use the flake and you have Nix 2.4) to drop yourself in the development shell.
 From here, you may launch your text-editor and get access to IDE support via Haskell Language Server, as well use `cabal` to build and run the project.

 To run the HelloWorld example,